learndeena/gcp-devops-project1/readme.md

-# Hello felllas This is our repo for gcp devops project
+# Hello stupid fellas This is our repo for gcp devops project